Sanfee18/triton-server/README.md

 This guide walks you through setting up a Triton Inference Server on an EC2 instance, building the Docker image, and running it with model synchronization from an S3 bucket.

-I **strongly recommend** reading the [Triton Inference Server Documentation](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/) to gain a comprehensive understanding of each component in the Triton ecosystem.
-This will help you configure and optimize the server to your needs.
+I **strongly recommend** reading the [Triton Inference Server Documentation](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/) to gain a solid understanding of each Triton Server component.
 > [!Note]
 >
 > This is **not** a Docker or AWS tutorial.
 If you’re new to this technologies, I recommend checking out some great resources online to get up to speed before diving in!